 After completing the Entrance Counseling, the student is directed to create a Direct Loan Subsidized/Unsubsidized Master Promissory Note (MPN) online at www.studentloans.gov.
+The student also has the option of completing a paper MPN.

 A parent borrower must complete and sign a Direct PLUS Loan MPN before the School can make the first disbursement of a Direct PLUS Loan.
 Parent borrowers must complete and sign a separate MPN for each dependent student for whom they are borrowing.